Crown of joy

 God and her father would love her.

-God and her father would love her
+God and her father would love her1927 Before She Knew Her Home

 but how could she unbraid their voices?